TAMUCIDI/GEOG-392-GIS-Programming/Labs/Lab04/Lab04.md

 > **Goal: Find out which buildings are within the range of 150 meters to garages in TAMU main campus**.

-1. Setup workspace with the input GeoDatabase (Campus.gdb)
+1. Setup workspace with the input `GeoDatabase` (Campus.gdb)
-2. Create a blank GDB as output
+2. Create a blank `GDB` as output
-3. Load the .csv file (garages.csv) to a Point Feature Layer in the input GDB
+3. Load the .csv file (`garages.csv`) to a Point Feature Layer in the input `GDB`
+4. Re-project feature classes
-4. Buffer analysis on the garages layer
+5. Buffer analysis on the `garages` layer
-5. Intersect analysis on the bufferred layer and the "Structure" feature layer
+6. Intersect analysis on the bufferred layer and the `Structure` feature layer
-6. Output **4 layers** to the output GDB, inlcuding:
+7. Output **4 layers** to the output GDB, inlcuding:
    1. garage layer
    2. Structure layer
    3. buffered layer